 Level 2.
-Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the related assets or liabilities.
+Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the related assets or liabilities.

-Our Level 2 assets include the fair value of our mortgages and notes receivable and certain of our interest rate swaps.
-Our Level 2 liabilities include the fair value of our mortgages and notes payable and the remainder of our interest rate swaps.
+Our Level 2 assets include the fair value of our mortgages and notes receivable and certain interest rate swaps.
+Our Level 2 liabilities include the fair value of our mortgages and notes payable and remaining interest rate swaps.